cardano-foundation/CIPs/CIP-0118/README-implicit.md

 - track market prices of non-Ada tokens
 - communicate (partially valid) transactions
+    - note here that it may be useful to transmit additional data about such transactions, such as the amount of funds missing or extra
 - perform intents matching

 No off-chain component design is planned as part of this CIP.
 The reason